ytmp3/stuff/README.md

    3rd party server to host our injection script (eg amazon server...)

  - inject the full content of the javascript directly in the page, this makes the page larger.
+For info, injected script size=3.6kB which is ~1% size of twitter/youtube html page.

 ### advantage of this approach